56+ critical event planning checklist details and tasks

 Assess what insurance and coverage (if any) should be purchased, research with providers, purchase best options and inform parties that require insurance coverage (venues, etc.).

-For invoicing sponsors, exhibitors, donors, etc., procure accounting/billing software, set up invoice drafts/templates, create and send out invoices and follow up on payments.
+For invoicing sponsors, exhibitors, donors, etc., procure accounting and event payments system, set up invoice drafts/templates, create and send out invoices and follow up on payments.

 26. Lead tracking and generation